farcasterxyz/hub-monorepo/packages/hub-nodejs/docs/signers/NobleEd25519Signer.md

 ### signMessageHash

-Generates a 256-bit signature using from EdDSA key pair.
+Generates a 256-bit signature of a message hash using the EdDSA key pair.

 #### Usage